stlanger/cear/README.md

 cear:chem_4023 obo:RO_0000087 obo:CHEBI_35225 .
 ```

+Depending on the minRef hyperparameter specification, different KGs are created.
+They can all be accessed at [https://wwwiti.cs.uni-magdeburg.de/iti_dke/cear/](https://wwwiti.cs.uni-magdeburg.de/iti_dke/cear/)

 Additionally we create a `nodes.json` and an `edges` JSON file, which contain chemical entities and roles as nodes and the :hasRole relationship between them as edges.
 These files are used in a separate VueJS project using v-network-graph to visualize the KG.